SirWillance/Event-State-Theory-EST-/validation/README.md

 These validations confirm EST's axiomatic strength (see Paper 02 v2 on Zenodo).
 Questions?
 Open an issue.

+Disclaimer:
+This engine is designed for scientific falsification of EST.
+Results are not assumed to be true until independently reproduced.

 — Torben Wille, Dec 1, 2025